-It was revealed recently that the Disney produced retelling will have a twist – instead of having a mermaid, we’re getting a Merman.
-That’s right, Disney is rumored to be casting Channing Tatum as the aquatic mystical being that’ll sweep 22 Jump Street‘s Jillian Bell off her feet and into the ocean (most likely).
-This is the kind of news that could divide people, but there seems to be a much more positive reaction to the change than say, that Ghostbusters thing.
+It was revealed that the Disney produced retelling will have a twist – instead of having a mermaid, we’re getting a merman.
+That’s right, Disney is rumored to be casting Channing Tatum as the aquatic mystical being that’ll sweep 22 Jump Street‘s Jillian Bell off her feet and into the ocean (most likely.)
+This is the kind of news that could divide people, but there seems to be a much more positive reaction to the change than say that Ghostbusters thing.
 As for me, I am throwing my hands up in the air – because this sounds gosh-darn-exciting!

-This is the kind of direction going forward that I want to see Hollywood move towards – where we have a woman leading a movie, that much like the ladies of Ghostbusters and Amy Schumer in Trainwreck, aren’t perfect head-to-toe depictions of women.
-That Jillian Bell can get the guy (or merman) without having to change herself, and knowing how the original goes, she’ll likely have to save him from the science lab and help him back into the water as well – a moment that I can’t wait to see.
-All of this, plus the hope that more interesting casting choices are made for the other characters (Can we please get Mindy Kaling as the Eugene Levy role?) and even more intriguing changes to the story, this Splash is definitely on my radar.
+This is the kind of direction going forward that I want to see Hollywood move towards – where we have a woman leading a movie, that much like the ladies of Ghostbusters and Amy Schumer in Trainwreck, aren’t perfect head-to-toe depictions of the female gender.
+That Jillian Bell can get the guy (or merman) without having to change herself.
+And knowing how the original goes, she’ll likely have to save him from the science lab and help him back into the water – a moment that I can’t wait to see.
+All of this, plus the hope that more interesting casting choices are made for the other characters (Can we please get Mindy Kaling in the Eugene Levy role?) and even more intriguing changes to the story, this Splash is definitely on my radar.

 So what do you think?
 Are you excited for Splash or thinking you’re gonna skip it?
 Do you like Channing Tatum as the merman or wish it was someone else?
 What about Jillian Bell?
 Comment below with your thoughts and mer-wishes!